-- A written statement or a recommendations letter is given to the intern: this document is provided to the intern at the end of their internship.
-The intern can use it to demonstrate the tasks performed, the skills acquired, learning outcomes, etc. It should contain a minimum of these elements: - A summary of the responsibilities and work performed - Experience obtained through internship responsibilities - Skills developed through internship roles (learning outcomes) - The intent of the host organization to serve as a professional reference
+- onboarding interview.
+This will guarantee that all persons who can support the intern from a career orientation and development point of view are aware of the intern's professional ambitions.
+By organising the onboarding interview in such a manner, it also will also provide a sound and agreed upon basis to formalise performance reviews, reference letters, etc. - A written statement or a recommendations letter is given to the intern: this document is provided to the intern at the end of their internship.
+The intern can use it to demonstrate the tasks performed, the skills acquired, learning outcomes, etc. It should contain at minimum these elements: - o A summary of the responsibilities and work performed - o Experience obtained through internship responsibilities - o Skills developed through internship roles (learning outcomes) - o Intent of the host organization to serve as a professional reference